one1pk/Social-Gaming-cmpt373/README.md

     *   exit server: `exit`
 * To terminate the server enter `shutdown` from any client while in the lobby (this while change in the future)

-### Iteration 1 - Notes

-* "start" command by owner doesn't actually start a game, just prints a message